phrenotype/infish/README.md

 ## Using a raw url

 This is when you already have a webpage (observe opsec) or have already created a paste by hand.
-Get the **raw paste url** or the url or the page and run the following command
+Get the **raw paste url** or the url of the page you choose and run the following command

 ```bash
 $ ./infish --url 'https://example.com/cmd' --sleep 900 --user-agent 'Mozilla 5.0'